Archangel Raphael

 Sarah, in Media, has lost seven husbands and is tormented by the demon Asmodeus.
 Raphael is sent in response to both prayers, which means the healing mission begins before Tobias knows an angel is walking with him.

 Raphael is usually translated as "God heals" or "God has healed."
-The name comes from a Hebrew root connected with healing, and that meaning fits the figure's role so closely that later devotion rarely separates Raphael from restoration, medicine, and recovery.
+The name comes from a Hebrew root connected with healing, and that meaning fits the figure's role so closely that later devotion rarely separates Raphael from healing archangel language, restoration, medicine, and recovery.

 The name also keeps the theology in order.
 Raphael does not mean "the angel heals by his own power."
 It means healing belongs to God, with Raphael acting as messenger, companion, and servant in that healing work.